Vendors use this form to sign up for ACH direct deposit

 Is ACH - direct deposit for you?

-The Automated Clearing House (ACH)/Direct Deposit is for state employees who travel frequently, payments to vendors for goods and services the State purchases, and recipients of state programs who wish to receive their payments by direct deposit into their bank account.
-Individuals who have their paycheck automatically deposited to their bank account are already familiar with ACH.
+The Automated Clearing House (ACH)/Direct Deposit is for payments to vendors for goods and services the State purchases, and recipients of state programs who wish to receive their payments by direct deposit into their bank account.
 ACH is the nationwide banking system that relays the funds from the State Treasury to a bank account electronically without paper or postage.

 The ACH payment system has two popular features.
 First, the detailed payment information that is normally printed on the remittance advice attached to a check or warrant, is available on the Internet at a secure web site for use by the payees.
 By logging into the Payment Information Center